About the TRACE

 Sergii Zabolotnii — framework synthesis and metrological foundation (six design principles, trust-metric set, first formalisation of CPR, mapping to GUM / VIM / ISO/IEC 17025; clinical foundational instance; planned judicial extension).
 Cherkasy State Business College; State Research Institute of Armament and Military Equipment Testing and Certification, Cherkasy; Uzhhorod National University.

-The clinical foundational instance was developed jointly with V. Holynko and A. Antonenko; the judicial extension operates within the “Legal Positions Database” modernisation programme of the Supreme Court of Ukraine, funded by Expertise France.
+The clinical foundational instance was developed jointly with V. Holinko and A. Antonenko; the judicial extension operates within the “Legal Positions Database” modernisation programme of the Supreme Court of Ukraine, funded by Expertise France.

 For full author contributions, IP status, and acknowledgementssee Authors →

-- [paper 0]Clinical foundationalFrom Black-Box Confidence to Measurable Trust in Clinical AI: A Framework for Evidence, Supervision, and Staged AutonomyZabolotnii, Holynko, Antonenko · IEEE Instrumentation & Measurement Magazine — Special Issue "A Measure of Trust in Healthcare" · Under review · Sep 2026
+- [paper 0]Clinical foundationalFrom Black-Box Confidence to Measurable Trust in Clinical AI: A Framework for Evidence, Supervision, and Staged AutonomyZabolotnii, Holinko, Antonenko · IEEE Instrumentation & Measurement Magazine — Special Issue "A Measure of Trust in Healthcare" · Under review · Sep 2026

 - [paper 2]Industrial multi-domain deep-diveIndustrial Multi-Domain Agentic Platform for Upstream Oil & Gas: A TRACE InstanceShcherban (lead), Zabolotnii · Scopus-indexed industrial-AI journal · Planned · Q3 2026